 An annual one-day festival held at Jequie Park in Takoma Park, MD, in June.
 Mostly mainstream jazz with a touch of trad.

-Site of the monthly traditional jazz and ragtime newspaper with selected
+Syncopated Times maintains an archive of the monthly traditional jazz and ragtime newspaper, American Rag with selected

 articles and lists/links for upcoming festivals.

 The monthly voice of Traditional Jazz and Ragtime with recent articles and lists/links for upcoming festivals is now on-line and free.
 Features, columns, reviews, listings and viewpoints are all included along with numerous color photos.
 The print version of the Rag was discontinued in October 2006.

 An essential, unique collection of American jazz periodicals, of great importance to any